The White Falcon - 05.12.1980, Blaðsíða 7

 five children, three boys and two

 girls.
-His father is a convicted
+His father Is a convicted

 murderer who was divorced from his